Diagnosing and treating colorectal conditions

-We provide team-based care that centers around the best possible outcome for your child.
+We provide team-based care that centers on the best possible outcome for your child.
 We will work with you to create an integrated and personalized care plan specific to your family's needs.

 Depending on your child’s age and condition, we can:

-Carefully examine your child and diagnose any related conditions
+Carefully examine your child's symptoms and diagnose any related conditions.

-Provide a second opinion or re-evaluation for children with complex colorectal and pelvic conditions
+Provide a second opinion or re-evaluation for children with complex conditions.

 Coordinate complex, multi-system surgery to correct or reconstruct your child’s anorectal, urological and gynecological systems using the least invasive approach, always keeping the patient’s future in mind.

 Evaluate internationally adopted children with colorectal or pelvic floor conditions in coordination with Children’s Mercy’s International Adoption Clinic.

 What to expect

 Families are usually referred to the center by their primary-care physician or another specialist for their first visit.